prebuy-ai/ORDER-ROUTING/extensions/location-routing-by-properties/README.md

 ## How it Works

-When an order is placed and includes a line item with a custom property like `_Location ID: 99997811016`, this function will:
+When an order is placed and includes a line item with a custom property like `_locationId: 99997811016`, this function will:

-1. Parse the line item properties to find any `_Location ID` attributes
+1. Parse the line item properties to find any `_locationId` attributes
 2. Match the location ID value to the actual location handle using the locations data
 3. Prioritize the specified location for fulfillment by giving it rank 0 (highest priority)
 4. Give all other locations rank 1 (lower priority)